 Based extensively on the New Jersey Clean Energy Program Protocols to Measure Resource Savings (2007), the TRM was developed for the purpose of estimating annual energy savings for a selection of energy efficient technologies and measures.
 The TRM provides guidance to the Administrator responsible for awarding certified Alternative Energy Credits ("certificates").
-The TRM will be used consistently statewide to calculate energy and resource savings, and will be updated from time to time to reflect the addition of technologies and measures.
+The TRM will be used to determine compliance with both the AEPS Act and the energy efficiency and conservation requirements of Act 129 of 2008.
+The TRM will continue to be updated from time to time to reflect the addition of technologies and measures as needed to remain relevant and useful.